 But life goes on – and so to the rebirth of Colin mark two.
 Or is that Colin 2.0?

 Cultivating your own wild yeast is easy peasy.
-All it takes is some decent flour, a bit of water, a tall container and a couple of days of patience.
-Then it just needs a bit of attention every few days and it’ll keep indefinitely.
+All it takes is some decent flour, a bit of water, a tall lidded container and a couple of days of patience.
+Then it just needs a bit of attention every few days and it’ll be happy.
 I’ve seen “recipes” for starters that include live yoghurt or milk and any number of other additions.
 You do not need anything other than strong flour, water and something with a lid to keep it in to begin with.

 What also puzzles me is that I’ve seen pre-packed starter for sale at alarming prices: if you can’t be arsed to take a couple of days to wait for a starter to begin to ferment, then you’re not going to look after one you’ve paid for.
 What a chronic waste of money – I worry many people who pay £14 or so for the starter will only make one or two loaves, possibly binning them if they haven’t worked.
 Another reason to cultivate your own starter, as it’s virtually free – if you go on to love making sourdough bread, fantastic, and if you don’t, you’ve wasted far less money.